triton-inference-server/server/docs/model_configuration.rst

 allowed datatypes and how they map to the datatypes of each model type.

+Input shape specified by :cpp:var:`dims
+<nvidia::inferenceserver::ModelInput::dims>` indicates the shape of
+input expected by the inference API.
+Output shape specified by :cpp:var:`dims <nvidia::inferenceserver::ModelOutput::dims>` indicates the shape of output returned by the inference API.
+Both input and output shape must have rank >= 1, that is, the empty shape **[ ]** is not allowed.
+The :ref:`reshape <section-reshape>` property must be used if the underlying framework model or custom backend requires an input or output with an empty shape.

 For models that support batched inputs the :cpp:var:`max_batch_size
 <nvidia::inferenceserver::ModelConfig::max_batch_size>` value must be
 >= 1.
 The TensorRT Inference Server assumes that the batching occurs